temporalio/documentation/docs/java/how-to-asynchronously-complete-an-activity-in-java.md

 ---
 id: how-to-asynchronously-complete-an-activity-in-java
-title: How to asynchronous complete an Activity in Java
+title: How to asynchronously complete an Activity in Java
-sidebar_label: Asynchronous complete an Activity
+sidebar_label: Asynchronously complete an Activity
-description: Asynchronous complete an Activity in Java.
+description: To asynchronously complete an Activity in Java, set the `ActivityCompletionClient` interface to the `complete()` method.
 tags:
   - java
   - how-to